256lights/zb-docs/getting-started.md

 }
 ```

-`fetchArchive` is a built-in global function that returns a **derivation**
+{lua:func}`fetchArchive` is a built-in global function that returns a {term}`derivation`
 that extracts the tarball or zip file downloaded from a URL.

-A **derivation** in zb is a build step:
+A {term}`derivation` in zb is a build step:
-a description of a program — called a *builder* — to run to produce files,
+a description of a program — called a {term}`builder <builder program>` — to run to produce files.
-along with the builder's dependencies.
+Derivations can depend on the results of other derivations.
 Creating a derivation does not run its builder;
-derivations only record how to invoke a builder.
+creating a derivations records how to invoke its builder.
 We use `zb build` to run builders,
 or as we'll see in a moment,
-the `import` function will implicitly run the builder.
+the {lua:func}`import` function will implicitly run the builder.

 Finally, derivations can be used like strings.
 For example, derivations can be concatenated or passed as an argument to `tostring`.